 This year was a big one for JLab at CES.
 With the launch of GO Air Tones True Wireless Headphones, there has been a lot of buzz in the media.
-We wanted to share a few articles from our friends around the globe who have been writing about our collaboration with ORLY Color Labs, on GO Air Tones.
+We wanted to share a few articles from our friends around the globe who have been writing about our new GO Air Tones product featuring color collaboration with ORLY Color Labs.

 "In 2021, both JLab and Skullcandy introduced ultra-affordable true wireless earbuds — the $25 Skullcandy Dime and $20 JLab Go Air Pop.
 We put them head-to-head to see which ones were the best value.
 JLab came out on top, and now that these earbuds come in even more color choices, they’re a total no-brainer for folks who just want a simple set of true wireless earbuds." - Digital Trends

 "The GO Air Tones are earbuds that you can customize to your skin tone, or at least as close as you can get to your skin tone.
 JLab says the idea came from its customers who have asked them for more subtle colors rather than the vibrant ones JLab has produced in the past." -Tech Aeris

 "JLab says it worked with ORLY to select the final hues from an original collection of over 60 options.
 Given the beauty brand's experience with creating nude nail polishes, the seven colors "encompassed a variety of skin tones with a mix of warm, neutral and cool undertones.
 While the colors reflect actual skin tones, most users will find the colors "flattering" without an exact match, according to JLab.
 If you're having trouble selecting the best option, JLab offers an AR fitting room for a virtual try-on that might help you decide." - Engadget